Fort Mifflin Rd.

 From British colors through Colonial and Regimental flags, to the flag of today, this program explores both dramatic and subtle changes in the American flag as our country evolved.
 Students make a flag that symbolize themselves.
 Also, each class learns how to raise, lower and fold an American flag.

-A Soldier's Story: Revolutionary War Soldier Life or Civil War Soldier Life (grades 3 - 9)
+A Soldier's Story: Revolutionary War Soldier Life or Civil War Soldier Life (gr 3 - 9)

 This hands-on program explores the life of the Fort Mifflin soldier in detail, from how they were recruited to the items they carried in their haversacks.
 Choose between a Revolutionary or Civil War program.